 Of what is past, or passing, or to come.

+‘Sailing to Byzantium’ by W.B.
+Yeats was composed probably in 1927, and published in Yeats’ collection of poems titled “The Tower” in 1928.
 This poem fits in nicely with the literary movement in which it was written, Modernism.
-Modernists often rebelled against tradition and celebrated self-discovery, which this poem absolutely does.
-It is also interesting to consider when Yeats wrote this poem: he wrote it fewer than ten years before his death, which means he was an old man.
+Modernists often rebelled against tradition and celebrated self-discovery, which this poem does.
+It is also interesting to consider when Yeats wrote this poem.
+He wrote it fewer than ten years before his death, which means he was an old man.
 This is important since the speaker in this poem feels he is not appreciated in his homeland due to his advanced age.
 Perhaps Yeats was feeling alienated from his society for the same reasons.

 About W.B.
 Yeats

 William Butler Yeats, a proud Irishman, is known for such works as ‘When You Are Old’ and ‘The Second Coming’.
 Yeats was strongly influenced by his native country, and much of his poetry is a reflection of that influence.
 Born on June 13, 1865, at Sandymount near Dublin in Ireland, Yeats published prose called “A Vision” wherein he sought to furnish a comprehensive philosophy of history.
 He perceived history as recurring cycles of similar epochs, each of five hundred years duration.
 While he had a keen interest in poetry, he too wrote a few plays, which had fanatic and incoherent plots.
 However, the play-writing could not interest him for long, therefore, later in his life, he started exploring theosophy, Platonism, Neoplatonism, and Rosicrucianism.
 Yeats died in 1939, but his legacy lives on even today.

 Here is a list of poems that are similar to the themes present in W.B.
 Yeats’ poem, ‘Sailing to Byzantium’.